 If you've decided this is your year for taking on the challenge of the marathon, you'll need to make sure you plan your training effectively.
-This guide is here to help you prepare for this exhilarating event, and includes a comprehensive 20 week marathon plan created by Run Coach and PureGym Personal Trainer, Ian Scarrott.
+This guide is here to help you prepare for this exhilarating event, and includes comprehensive beginner, intermediate, and advanced 16 and 20 week marathon plans created by Run Coach and PureGym Personal Trainer, Ian Scarrott.

 What is a marathon?

 A marathon is a road running race that covers a demanding distance of 26.2 miles (42.2km), usually undertaken in one go.
 Marathon events take place throughout the year, all across the U.K., as well as in most countries across the globe.
 The event is technically a race, particularly for the professional runners who take part, but for many runners it’s seen as a personal challenge and a demanding goal to aspire towards.
 Some participants take part with a goal of simply completing the course, whether that’s by running, walking or by wheelchair, while others focus on finishing in a particular time, perhaps even improving on their last marathon time.